The BIG day is here!

 When the full Orientation was over and all the details had been tidied up and finalized, I pulled my truck back around to the front of the ETI buildings and waited for ETI employee Randy to show up in the front parking lot with my trailer in tow behind his Canadian licensed truck.
 He would tow my trailer south across the border from Canada into the USA.
 We would meet him just a few blocks south of the border in Sumas, WA … and then the trailer would be mine!!
 And THAT story will be in my next post. 🙂 Don’t go far, next post will be coming soon.

-Decal proudly displayed on the back of every ETI trailer.
+Here’s the decal, proudly displayed on the back of my trailer and of every trailer built by ETI in British Columbia, Canada.

 This entry was posted in Uncategorized.
 Bookmark the permalink.